GromovoiStanislav/NestJS-Microservices/Project 14/README.md

-## NestJS microservices Event-Driven Architecture with RabbitMQ
+## NestJS/Express microservices Event-Driven Architecture with RabbitMQ

 Two microservices with Express: Admin and Main with different databases (PostgreSQL and MongoDB)